Commanvil/charon77.github.io/md/developer-tools/markdown.md

 ### Blockquote

-A blockquote can be added, usually to indicate a group of text, typically to quote someone else.
-This can be done by putting the symbol `>` before the start of line.
+Blockquotes indicates a group of text, sometimes to quote someone else.
+This can be done by putting the symbol greater-than (`>`) before the start of the line.

 **Example:**